 - 3 large eggs

-- 1 tsp. vanilla extract
+- 1 teaspoon vanilla extract

-- 4 tbsp. unsalted butter
+- 4 tablespoons unsalted butter

-- 1/2 cup (3 1/2 oz.) granulated sugar
+- 1/3 cup granulated sugar for rolling

-- 1/2 cup (2 oz.) powdered sugar
+- 1/2 cup powdered sugar for rolling

 - In a medium bowl, whisk together the flour, cocoa powder, baking powder, baking soda, and salt; set aside.

-- Pour the melted chocolate into the stand mixer bowl and whisk it into the sugar-egg mixture until fully incorporated.
+- Pour the melted chocolate into the mixer bowl and whisk it into the sugar-egg mixture until fully incorporated.
 Using a rubber spatula, fold in the dry ingredients until no streaks of flour remain.
 Let the dough sit at room temperature for 15-20 minutes.

 - Bake one sheet at a time for about 12 minutes, rotating the pan 180 degrees halfway through the baking time, until the cookies are puffed up and crackled.
 Transfer the pans to wire racks and allow the cookies to cool completely on the pans before serving or storing.
-Cookies keep well at room temperature for about 1 week.